shaunisrani/dsc80-proj/README.md

 Again, our test statistic was accuracy, however, this time, focusing on the difference between groups.

 Our result showed a p_value of 0.1728, which is higher than our cutoff of 0.05.
-From this, we conclude that fail to reject the null hypothesis.
+From this, we conclude that we fail to reject the null hypothesis.